aldrinzigmundv/mariam/README.md

 ## How to Contribute

 We welcome contributions from the community to improve translations for Mariam.
-If you would like to contribute by translating the app into additional languages or enhancing existing translations, please check the 'Translations' section in the repository to identify areas that require translation or improvement.
+If you would like to contribute by translating the app into additional languages or enhancing existing translations, please check 'lib/l10n/' in this app's repository to identify areas that require translation or improvement.

 **This app is powered by aldrinzigmund.com**